-Training schedules are flexible including evening hours and, when possible, distance learning opportunities, and individually paced instruction.
+Training schedules are flexible including evening hours and, when possible, virtual learning opportunities, and individually paced instruction.

 Example: Individually paced instruction allows students to skip over material they are familiar with or to move slowly through material that is more difficult.
-It is often more effective to provide this type of instruction in a classroom-style setting where a teacher or trainer is available if the student has questions.
+When individually paced instructions is offered through a computer-based program, it is often more effective to provide this type of instruction in a classroom-style setting where a teacher or trainer is still available if the student has questions.

 VOC 5.04: Skill-Development Training

-Each skill-development training course:

-is reviewed every two years with input from local businesses; and
+The organization reviews each of its skill-development training courses every two years with input from local business, and makes modifications as necessary, to ensure that training programs:

-provides a written course description including the curriculum, location, and meeting time of training sessions.
+reflect current employment trends and local labor market conditions; and

+meet the needs of local employers.

 VOC 5.05: Skill-Development Training

+Each training course has a written course description including the curriculum, location, and meeting time of training sessions.

+VOC 5.06: Skill-Development Training